Sometimes, conventional medicines don’t work as well as you hoped and you may need to seek natural remedies for spinal cord injury recovery.

 7. Hyperbaric Oxygen Therapy

-Hyperbaric oxygen therapy is a process in which a person is exposed to pure oxygen at increased pressures for 30 min-2 hours.
+Hyperbaric oxygen therapy is a process that involves exposure to pure oxygen at increased pressures for 30 min-2 hours.

 Oxygen helps fuel cellular activity and without enough of it, our major organ systems start to shut down.